qwerty-the-fish/cyber-team-toolkit/docs/index.md

 # Home

-This project aims to create a community-driven hub for cyber security enthusiasts at any level.

-Whether you're at the start of your cyber journey, have played a few CTFs and are still building your skills, or are an experienced professional in the field - hopefully, you'll find something new here!

-Inspired by GCHQ's open-source project CyberChef, the goal is to create a repository full of tips, advice, tools, links, and so much more.
-Pooling together the incredible knowledge base and skill-set of everyone in the cyber security field.
+Inspired by GCHQ's open-source project CyberChef, the goal of this project is to create a repository full of tips, advice, tools, links to favourite resources, and so much more.

-Chances are there's just the tool you're looking for out there, but without the right pointer from a teammate or stumbling across the perfect writeup, you may never come across it.
-This project hopes to solve this problem.
+It's the contributions and knowledge of many that will help this to become a valuable resource - benefiting those at the start of their cyber careers, building their existing CTF skills, or even seasoned professionals looking for new tooling inspiration.
+So please don't hesitate to contribute!

 ## Pages
 - [Writeups](https://github.com/qwerty-the-fish/cyber-team-toolkit/blob/main/writeups.md)